emmalepsy/emmalepsy.github.io/_posts/2016-03-14-tools-for-freelancers.md

 ## 5. GitHub
 I’ve used WordPress and Squarespace before.
 Both platforms are great, but they’re very limited by the existing templates.
 I am super picky, and I want things “just so” on my website.

-When it came time to build a website for Stories by Emma, my boyfriend Chris suggested we do it in [GitHub](http://github.com), where we could easily customize and control it.
+When it came time to build a website for Stories by Emma, my boyfriend [Chris Maes](http://chrisma.es) suggested we do it in [GitHub](http://github.com), where we could easily customize and control it.
 Plus, the hosting is free.

 When I first started using GitHub, I was annoyed by it.
 It’s made for software developers, not for writers, and it required me to get familiar with a less-than-intuitive process.
 Because we had to do everything manually, the site wasn’t automatically optimized for mobile, and Chris had to build a custom blog using [Jekyll](http://jekyllrb.com).